Beffyman/AspNetCore.Client/README.md

 Contains a MessagePack serializer which can override the default json one via the UseMessagePackSerializer on the ClientConfiguration.

+Requires version 1.7.3.7 at the moment due to https://github.com/dotnet/aspnetcore/issues/18074

 ```c#
 services.AddTestWebClients(config=>
 {